-The Health Resources and Services Administration (HRSA), Bureau of Primary Health Care (BPHC) is accepting applications for the fiscal year (FY) 2017 Service Area Competition - Additional Area (SAC-AA) for Miles City, MT under the Health Center Program.
+The Health Resources and Services Administration (HRSA), Bureau of Primary Health Care (BPHC) is accepting applications for the fiscal year (FY) 2017 Service Area Competition - Additional Area (SAC-AA) for Henderson, NV under the Health Center Program.
 The purpose of this grant program is to improve the health of the Nation's underserved communities and vulnerable populations by assuring continued access to comprehensive, culturally competent, quality primary health care services.
-Health Center Program funds support a variety of community-based and patient-directed public and private nonprofit organizations that provide primary and preventive health care services to the Nation's underserved.